CelineDknp/CodeDiffNG/LogDiffing.package/FileProcessor.class/README.md

 Object abstracting the pipeline to clean and create all files

 Constructor: 	FileProcessor with: 'Filev1.log' and: 'Filev2.log'.
+					FileProcessor withDB: 'FileDB1.db3' and: 'FileDB2.db3'

 Instance variables: